TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/ContentElementsWizard.rst

       @import 'EXT:example/Configuration/TsConfig/Page/Mod/Wizards/NewContentElement.tsconfig'

    This always includes the above page TSconfig.
-It is better practice to make this configurable by :ref:`registering the file as static page TSconfig <t3tsconfig:pagesettingstaticpagetsconfigfiles>`.
+It is better practice to make this configurable by :ref:`registering this file as static page TSconfig <t3tsconfig:register-static-page-tsconfig>`.

    .. note::
       The usage of :file:`Configuration/page.tsconfig` is only valid in TYPO3